Currymeister1/OSUE-Solutions-TUWien/README.md

 Points: **5/5**

 ## 1b
-Clients create solutions for the 3-colouring problem and write them to the shared memory and the server reads the best solution from the shared memory and write them to the stdout.
+Clients create solutions for the 3-colouring problem and write them to the shared memory and the server reads the best solution from the shared memory and writes it to the stdout.

 Topics: Shared memory and semaphores.